aersoares81/mia-helper-scripts/README.md

 ## Requirements

 You need to have `python` in your system.
-I am also assuming you're capable of running `mia` and `ma` in your system to prepare the input file for the script.
+I am also assuming you're capable of running `mia` and `ma` in order to prepare the input file for the script.
 If you don't, check [MIA](https://github.com/mpieva/mapping-iterative-assembler/)'s repository.

 ## Future developments

-I plan on skipping running `ma` and use the `maln` file straight out of MIA, but I haven't had  the time to do so.
+I plan on skipping running `ma`, using the `maln` file straight out of MIA, but I haven't had the time to do so.